The Impact of Shear on Disk Galaxy Star Formation Rates: Summary and Discussion

 Finally, there are other environments in which shear-driven GMC collisions are not expected to be important and where star formation properties may also differ from typical disk systems.
 These include ``overlap'' regions of colliding galaxies, e.g., in the Antennae galaxies \citep[e.g.,][]{2014ApJ...795..156W,2024MNRAS.530..597B}, although GMC collisions may still be occurring driven by flows associated with the galaxy collision.
 Tidal tails of interacting or stripped galaxies \citep[e.g.,][]{2019MNRAS.482.4466P} are other environments where shear-driven collisions are not expected to operate and star formation would be regulated by alternative processes.
 Systematic studies of samples of such sources and comparison to galactic disks is a promising avenue to better understand the processes regulating star formation across diverse galactic environments.

 {

+We thank the anonymous referee and the ApJ statistics editor for their constructive feedback.
 XFB acknowledges support from a Virginia Initiative on Cosmic Origins (VICO) summer undergraduate fellowship and support from the Chalmers Initiative on Cosmic Origins (CICO).
 JS acknowledges support by the National Aeronautics and Space Administration (NASA) through the NASA Hubble Fellowship grant HST-HF2-51544 awarded by the Space Telescope Science Institute (STScI), operated by the Association of Universities for Research in Astronomy, Inc., under contract NAS~5-26555.
 JCT acknowledges support from NSF grant AST-2009674 and ERC Advanced Grant MSTAR.

 This paper makes use of the following ALMA data, which have been processed as part of the PHANGS--ALMA CO\,(2--1) survey: \\ ADS/JAO.ALMA\#2012.1.00650.S, ADS/JAO.ALMA\#2015.1.00925.S, ADS/JAO.ALMA\#2015.1.00956.S, ADS/JAO.ALMA\#2017.1.00392.S, ADS/JAO.ALMA\#2017.1.00886.L, ADS/JAO.ALMA\#2018.1.01651.S.
 ALMA is a partnership of ESO (representing its member states), NSF (USA), and NINS (Japan), together with NRC (Canada), NSC and ASIAA (Taiwan), and KASI (Republic of Korea), in cooperation with the Republic of Chile.
 The Joint ALMA Observatory is operated by ESO, AUI/NRAO, and NAOJ.
 The National Radio Astronomy Observatory (NRAO) is a facility of NSF operated under cooperative agreement by Associated Universities, Inc (AUI).